Creating Machine Users

 -

-After the bootstrap process is complete, you should clean up the ORG_REPO_ADMIN_TOKEN
+After completing the bootstrap process, clean up the ORG_REPO_ADMIN_TOKEN token as follows:

 - Delete the